Leandra English

-Leandra English is an American political advisor serving as an advisor to the Superintendent of the New York State Department of Financial Services.
-She formerly was the Deputy Director of the Consumer Financial Protection Bureau (CFPB) from 2017 until her resignation in 2018.
+Leandra English is an American government official and political advisor serving as an advisor to the Superintendent of the New York State Department of Financial Services.
+She formerly was the Deputy Director of the Consumer Financial Protection Bureau (CFPB) from November 24, 2017 until her resignation on July 9, 2018.
+As Deputy Director of the Consumer Financial Protection Bureau (CFPB), by operation of law, she had served as Acting Director of the Consumer Financial Protection Bureau (CFPB) for one minute on November 25, 2017 immediately following the resignation of Director Richard Cordray taking effect at the stroke of midnight (12:00 A.M.)
+Eastern Standard Time (EST) on November 25, 2017 until President Donald Trump’s appointment of Office of Management and Budget (OMB) Director Mick Mulvaney as Acting Director of the Consumer Financial Protection Bureau (CFPB) took effect one minute later at 12:01 A.M.
+Eastern Standard Time (EST) on November 25, 2017.
 She was the plaintiff in the lawsuit English v.
 Trump, in which she unsuccessfully sought to have herself acknowledged as Acting Director of the CFPB.

 Career

 English has served in many capacities as a member of the U.S. federal government.
 Before joining the CFPB, she worked in both the U.S. Office of Management and Budget (OMB) and the Department of the Treasury.
 She worked on the transition team that launched the new agency in 2010.
 She later served as Deputy Chief of Staff.
 She then returned to OMB, serving as senior advisor to the Deputy Director of Management.
 She returned to CFPB in 2015, serving as Deputy Chief Operating Officer and then Chief of Staff.